wp-cms/wp-cms/README.md

-WP is a PHP based CMS, forked from ClassicPress, a WordPress fork.
+WP is a PHP based CMS, forked from ClassicPress, a WordPress fork. **Focused towards developers**.

-The goal of this project is to remove irrelevant stuff and achieve a clean, lean and optimized core which you can use and extend in any way you like to create awesome web projects.
+This is a personal experiment, with which I want to achieve a clean, lean and optimized core that developers can use and extend in any way they like to create awesome web projects.

+- If you are looking for a tool like [Wix](https://www.wix.com/), but open source, go to [WordPress](https://wordpress.org/).
+- If you are looking for the good old WordPress, without the blocks fuss and with a focus on "please keep things the way they were and don't mess with it", go to [ClassicPress](https://www.classicpress.net/).
+- If you are an adventurous developer who loves the old WP Way of doing things, but hate bloat... stay here.
+Just be warned: I don't care about backwards compatibility with old plugins.
+I will move this thing forwards however I want and whatever it takes.
+I usually never use public plugins for my sites as they are, I copy and tweak GPL licensed stuff to make it behave and look like I want it to.
+If something stops working it doesn't mean you have to throw it all away, in most cases you probably just have to modify or remove a few lines of code.
+If you understand that, all cool.

-I am currently facing this on my own but anybody is welcome to join.
-This is my proposed roadmap:
+I am currently facing this on my own but anybody is welcome to submit PRs.
+If I like the idea I will merge it.
+This is my proposed and dynamic roadmap (it changes whenever my creativity changes color, which happens often):

 ## STEP NUMBER 1 - "The removal"